GrottoPress/shield/docs/02-CONFIGURATION.md

   # The cost to apply to bcrypt hashes
   settings.bcrypt_cost = Lucky::Env.production? ?
 12 : 4

+  # How long should bearer login last before it expires?
+  settings.bearer_login_expiry = 90.days

   # How long should email confirmation last before it expires?
   settings.email_confirmation_expiry = 1.hour